Pakistani dramas: India

 Dramas such as Deewarein, Waris, and Jungle were popular in India during the 1980s: according to a 1988 India Today report which described it as an "invasion", Pakistani serials such as Tanhaiyan, Ankahi and Sona Chandi gained remarkable popularity in India, to the extent that demand for their video cassettes rivaled or even surpassed that of Hindi films in some regions.
 According to the report, video libraries across North India and Western India, with cities like Delhi, Mumbai, Lucknow, Jodhpur, Srinagar, and throughout Punjab widely stocked these Pakistani serials, with customers often returning repeatedly for the same titles.
 In Bombay, where all of the 3,000 video librairies stocked cassettes of Pakistani dramas as per the India Today report, their popularity was described as comparable to that of a major Bollywood release, such as Amitabh Bachchan films, offering Indian audiences a sense of nostalgia and a level of sophistication that critics argued was missing from contemporary Indian television.
 The phenomenon was partly attributed to the polished direction, strong acting, "technical perfection" and the emotional resonance these serials carried, evoking memories of pre-Partition cultural connections.

-Eventually, the Indian government had imposed a ban on Pakistani television channels in India.
+Eventually, the Indian government imposed a ban on Pakistani television channels in India.
 In 2009, the Senate of Pakistan's broadcasting division appealed to the Parliament of India to lift the ban.
 In 2012, India began debating whether to reverse the ban on Pakistani television channels.
 India assured Pakistan that it would consider a proposal by Pakistani foreign secretary Jalil Abbas Jilani to lift the ban.